-- Ensuring Alignment: Alignment studies show whether your company’s strategic goals align with a project, as well as provide critical resources that are being allocated to the most critical projects.
+- Ensuring Alignment: Alignment studies show whether your company’s strategic goals align with a project and provide critical resources allocated to the most critical projects.

 - Narrowing Down on the Best Projects: The high-level data from the previous steps will offer you the tools you need to pick the projects that best fit your company’s goals.

 Use that information to identify a project’s differentiators and create a rough portfolio that will likely optimize your profit while managing risk.

 - Validating Portfolio Feasibility: Next, portfolio managers must validate the project portfolio in terms of viability and availability of resources.
 Expand on the information you gathered to paint a more realistic picture of the required resources.

 This makes it easier to execute a project and overcome potential roadblocks.
 You can then invest in resources and proceed with the project if it seems feasible.